Moving sum procedure for multiple change point detection in large factor models: Introduction

 As the time dimension increases, it is inevitable that any model (including factor models) may undergo changes in its structure which, in turn, may affect the properties of estimation techniques and hamper predictive ability.
 There is a huge literature on both ex-post and online detection of change points in various contexts, and we refer to the recent book by \citet{horvath2024change} for a review focussed in particular on ex-post detection, and to the paper by \citet{aue2024state} for a review of the literature on online (sequential) detection.

-When factor models are concerned, on the one hand, the analysis in \citet{SW09} and \citet{bates2013} shows that, when such changes are \textquotedblleft sufficiently small\textquotedblright\ and do not involve a change in the number of common factors, the presence of change points is inconsequential for inference on the factor spaces.
+Where factor models are concerned, on the one hand, the analysis in \citet{SW09} and \citet{bates2013} shows that, when changes are ``sufficiently small'' and do not involve a change in the number of common factors, the presence of change points is inconsequential for inference on the factor spaces.
 On the other hand, in several applications, there is no guarantee that the factor structure only undergoes small changes and that the number of common factors is time-invariant.
-Hence, it is not surprising that the literature has developed several methods to test, retrospectively, whether there is a change point or not. \citet{breitung2011}, \citet{corradi2014}, \citet{han2014}, \citet{yamamoto2015}, \citet{baltagi2017identification}, \citet{cheng2016}, \citet{duan2023quasi}, and, recently, \citet{baiduan} propose several tests to check if there is a break, based on the idea that a change point in the loadings is equivalent to a change in the covariance matrix of the common factors.
+Hence, it is not surprising that the literature has developed several methods to test, retrospectively, whether there is a change point or not. \citet{breitung2011}, \citet{corradi2014}, \citet{han2014}, \citet{yamamoto2015}, \citet{baltagi2017identification}, \citet{cheng2016} and \citet{baiduan} propose several tests to check if there is a break, based on the idea that a change point in the loadings is observationally equivalent to a change in the covariance matrix of the common factors.
 Thus assuming homoscedastic factors, a change in the covariance matrix of the estimated common factors can only be due to a break in the loadings.
-See also \citet{massacci2023testing} and, in an online context, \citet{barigozzi2020sequential} and \citet{he2021online} for alternative formulation of change point tests.

-Whilst, on account of the references above, the literature on testing for change points seems well-established, there is relatively little work when the estimation of a change point is concerned.
-In particular, the literature largely focuses on the At-Most-One-Change alternative \citep{duan2023quasi}, and few addresses the detection and estimation of (possibly) multiple change points in the factor structure, with some exceptions \citep{barigozzi2018simultaneous, li2023detection}.
+See also \citet{barigozzi2020sequential} and \citet{he2021online} for alternative formulation of change point tests in an online context.
+Whilst the literature on change point testing is well-established, there is relatively little work on detection and estimation of (possibly) multiple change points in the factor structure with some exceptions \citep{barigozzi2018simultaneous, li2023detection, baiduan}.